lqp276/lwe_proto/README.md

 # lwe_proto
-A Light-Weight and Extensible(LWE) network binary protocol compiler framework
+A Light-Weight and Extensible(LWE) binary protocol compiler framework

 # why not proto buffer
 Proto buffer is a powerful protocol format compiler, You should first consider use it unless: